 OUR CORE VALUES

-Social and emotional wellbeing - Central to our ethos is the emotional well-being of each child.
+Social and emotional wellbeing - Central to our ethos is the emotional and social well-being of each child.
 We promote a greater sense of wellbeing through the outdoors.
 We believe that social and emotional stability creates the foundation for other forms of learning to flourish.
 We aim to build an open, democratic community that encourages children to communicate their needs and learn how to resolve conflict through peaceful communication.
-We practice mindfulness and non-violent communication, and avoid the use of punishments and rewards in order to to pursue these aims.
+We practice mindfulness and avoid the use of punishments and rewards in order to to pursue these aims.

 Developing Social Skills - By helping children build life long social skills such as playing well with others, problem solving, labelling and recognising feelings, being helpful and controlling impulses we are preparing them intellectually for the next stages of their learning.
 We want to help children to develop the ability to make decisions and solve problems collaboratively and co-operatively, developing life-skills that will support them in every and any situation.
-We involve children in making rules and agreements, planning and evaluating, and resolving conflicts and behavioural issues.
+We aim to involve children in making rules and agreements, in planning and evaluating learning and resolving conflicts and behavioural issues.

 Child initiated learning - We expect and encourage children to take charge of initiating and leading their learning, with adults available to provide resources and guidance when required or requested.
 Giving children choice, autonomy and responsibility results in more self motivated, engaged, and confident learners.
 There is immense educational value in allowing children to make mistakes, manage risks, and attempt to resolve conflicts independently.

-Nature-based free-play and outdoor learning - As Forest School leaders, we know the benefits, both physical and psychological, of spending more time outside in a natural environment.
+Nature connection - As Forest School leaders and enthusiasts, we know the benefits, both physical and psychological, of spending more time outside in a natural environment.
 A cornerstone of our practice is nature-based free play allowing opportunities for children to connect with nature.
 We believe it is important for children to develop and sustain a connection with nature.
 This is supported by our environmental policy.

 Interactive, hands-on learning - Learning is based in practical, applied activities such as tool use, cooking, building, gardening, art and music.
 These activities build and utilise core skills in a more meaningful way and make it easier for children to apply their learning and remember what they have learned.